Burke Emergency Restoration

 Water damage is not just about removing the standing water.
 Even if the water seems to have disappeared or has been extracted, there is still the potential for issues until the structure and affected materials have been completely and thoroughly dried.
 Mold becomes a problem in as little as 24 to 48 hours if structural drying is not in process.

-Q: WHAT DOES BURKE ER USE TO DRY THE WATER DAMAGE?
+Q: WHAT DO PROFESSIONAL RESTORATION COMPANIES USE TO DRY THE WATER DAMAGE?

 After the water has been extracted, the affected area will be contained and any damaged materials that are not salvageable will be removed and the drying process will begin.
 Specialized high-speed industrial air movers and dehumidifiers are set up to facilitate the drying process and remove and control the humidity and moisture levels in the air.
 Specialty vacuum or air injection systems may be used as well.